ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

 canonical implementation of these architectures, because it isn't an app, but it borrows from them to separate presentation layers from business-logic.
-This tutorial explains Screen's high-level architecture, its components' low-level architecture, and the Android Screenlet lifecyle.
+This tutorial explains Screen's high-level architecture, its components' low-level architecture, and the Android Screenlet lifecycle.
 Now go ahead and get started examining Screens's building blocks!

 ## High-Level Architecture [](id=high-level-architecture)